zigen/babel-plugin-flow-react-proptypes/README.md

 ```

 Also install the prop-types package.
 This is required for React `>=15.5.0`.
 For earlier React versions
-you can use version `0.21.0` of this plugin, which doesn't use the prop-types pacakge.
+you can use version `0.21.0` of this plugin, which doesn't use the prop-types package.

 ```sh
 npm install --save prop-types